 The Standards for Educational and Psychological Testing (2014) defines validity as "the degree to which evidence and theory support the interpretations of test scores for proposed uses of tests" (p.
 11).
 Elaborating on that definition, the Standards asserts that "it is the interpretations of test scores for proposed uses that are evaluated, not the test itself" (p.
-11) and that "validation logically begins with an explicit statement of the proposed uses" (p.
+11) and that "validation logically begins with an explicit statement of the proposed interpretation of test scores, along with a rationale for the relevance of the interpretation to the proposed use" (p.
 11).
 This definition applies specifically to intended interpretations and uses of test scores, rather than to the broader program of curriculum and instruction in which a testing program is embedded or to the surrounding education and school improvement policies and aspirations for student learning.